m-dati/hkwk24/README.md

   - remote detection: detect secrets in files, in pipelines, going to be saved on a remote repository, i.e. via `git push` [T.B.D];

 - Reporting:
-  - report the result of detection on stderr and/or log file;
+  - report the result of detection on stderr and/or a log file;
   - report the result excluding the secret values [T.B.D];

 - Action: